-The Nomination Committee consists of the Directors Donatella Treu (non-executive and independent), Simone Anichini (non-executive and independent), and Fabrizio Palermo (non-executive and non-independent), appointed by the Board of Directors on 8 June 2016.
-The Board of Directors appointed the Director Donatella Treu to act as Chairman.
+The Nomination Committee consists of Directors Donatella Treu (non-executive and independent), Simone Anichini (non-executive and independent), and Fabrizio Palermo (non-executive and non-independent), appointed by the Board of Directors on 8 June 2016.
+The Board of Directors appointed Director Donatella Treu to act as Chairman.
+The meetings of the Nomination Committee may be attended by the Chairman of the

-The meetings of the Nomination Committee may be attended by the Chairman of the Board of Directors, the CEO and - for matters within the remit of the Board of Statutory Auditors - the Chairman of the Board of Statutory Auditors or a Permanent Auditor designated by the latter.
-The other Auditors and - at the Committee's invitation - other persons including other members of the Board or people belonging to the company structure may also attend these meetings, in order to provide information on and to assess (within their respective competencies) the individual items on the agenda.
+Board of Directors, the CEO and - for matters within the purview of the Board of Statutory Auditors - the Chairman of the Board of Statutory Auditors or a Standing Auditor designated by the latter.
+The other Auditors and - at the Committee's invitation - other persons, including other members of the Board or people belonging to the company structure, may also attend these meetings, to provide information on and to assess (within their respective competencies) the individual items on the agenda.

-The Nomination Committee has proactive proposal and consultation powers in relation to the Board of Directors and, more specifically:
+The Nomination Committee has proactive proposal and consultation powers in relation to the Board of Directors and, more specifically it:

-- formulates opinions for the Board on the size and composition of the Board of Directors, and makes recommendations about the professional offices that should be represented within the board; - formulates opinions for the Board of Directors upon its reappointment, when it presents a slate of candidates for the office of Director; - proposes candidates to the Board for the office of Director in the event of co-optation, or where Independent Directors need to be replaced; - proposes to the Board a policy on the maximum number of offices as director or auditor which a Director may hold, and conducts the related periodic investigations and assessments, to be submitted to the Board; - if the Shareholders' Meeting authorises, in general, prior exemptions from the prohibition on competition provided for by Article 2390 of the Italian Civil Code, the Committee formulates observations for the Board on any Directors' activities which are in competition with the Company's activities; - supervises the annual self-assessment of the Board and of its Committees and, taking into account the results of that assessment, makes its views known the Board about the size and composition of the Board and its Committees, and also about the general competences and professional offices considered desirable to have within the Board or the Committees in order to ensure that the Board can make its position known to Shareholders before the new Board is appointed; - investigates the annual assessments of the Directors' independence and integrity, based on applicable criteria, and of whether or not a basis exists for their incompatibility or ineligibility; - reports to the Board on action taken at each Board meeting.
+- provides opinions for the Board on the size and composition of the Board of Directors, and makes recommendations about the professional offices that should be represented on the Board; - provides opinions for the Board of Directors upon its reappointment, when it presents a slate of candidates for the office of Director: - proposes candidates to the Board for the office of Director in the event of co-optation, or where Independent Directors need to be replaced; - proposes to the Board a policy on the maximum number of directorships or auditorships that a Director may hold, and conducts the relevant periodic investigations and assessments, to be submitted to the Board; - if the Shareholders' Meeting authorises, in general, prior exemptions from the prohibition on competition provided for by Article 2390 of the Italian Civil Code, the Committee formulates observations for the Board on any Directors' activities that are in competition with the Company's activities; - supervises the annual self-assessment of the Board and of its Committees and, taking into account the results of that assessment, makes its views known to the Board about the size and composition of the Board and its Committees, and also about the general competences and professional offices considered desirable to have on the Board or the Committees to ensure that the Board can make its position known to Shareholders before the new Board is appointed;

+- investigates the annual assessments of the Directors' independence and integrity, based on applicable criteria, and of whether or not a basis exists for their incompatibility or ineligibility; - reports on the actions taken at each Board meeting.